 5. MommyCon Session Guide Pamphlet

 After you check in, make sure to get a pamphlet listing all of the events and sessions.
 Make a game plan.
 Spend a few moments deciding what you really want to attend.
-If you’re interested in menstrual cups there’s a session for you!
-Kim Rosas, from Dirty Diaper Laundry and Put A Cup in It, has a great session with a plastic vagina demonstration (Kim pictured below with a Donald Trump reusable menstrual pad).
+Every location has different classes however there are some staples like the cottonbabies intro to cloth diaprs given by the company owner herself! (seen below)

 In most events, there is a small area for children to play (supervised by you) with first come first serve toys.
 Get to the events on time (or early) to get a good seat and to avoid walking into the event late and searching for a seat.
 Balance sessions with trips to the vendor hall or go session to session all day long!
 Nursing?
 Breastfeed literally anywhere.
 You could sit in the hallway at MommyCon topless pumping or nursing and it would be 100% normal.